|Elliott Sound Products||Valves (Vacuum Tubes) - Myths|

 A good indicator that a valve is gassy (rather than just causing fluorescence) is to look at the vaporised 'getter' material - the (usually) silver coating on the inside of the glass.
 In most cases, the first indication that there is gas involved is that the edges of the silver getter coating turn brown.
 A valve with no vacuum at all (or at least lots of gas) may have a getter that's all brown or even light grey or white (the latter two mean that there's oxygen in the valve - a sure sign that the glass is cracked somewhere).
 As a general rule, don't use any valve where the getter deposit is not as it should be.
 Its purpose is to absorb stray gas molecules that are liberated from the metal and glass from which the valve is made, and if it looks a different colour from that of another valve of the same type, then assume the valve is faulty.

+You can replace valves yourself.
 Absolutely.
 No question at all.
-They are in sockets, and anyone can remove and replace valves at will.
+They are in sockets, and anyone can remove and replace them at will.
 Doing so will always give you a result, but it may not be the one you hoped for.
 There are so many reasons not to do so that listing them all would be tedious.
 Instead, I'll note the things that must be part of a valve change, as well as those things that should be included.
 In some cases, the tests will require equipment that the valve amp owner simply doesn't have or even have access to.

 Apart from equipment, there is also a level of knowledge (and experience) that is necessary to ensure a satisfactory valve replacement.
 Without these two, both amplifier and owner are at risk, and that risk is especially great for the inexperienced owner.
 Delving around inside an amp that runs from a 500V (or more) supply is not just not recommended, it's positively dangerous.
 One tiny slip of a finger, and your loved ones could be lining up to place flowers on your coffin - and no, I'm not exaggerating - not even a little bit!